What is performance management?

 Below is an outline of the seven different types of continuous performance management programs:

-1. Peer Review - Employees are asked to provide input toward another employee's performance, often in conjunction with an evaluation process or as part of performance management training for new managers.
+- Peer Review - Employees are asked to provide input toward another employee's performance, often in conjunction with an evaluation process or as part of performance social media management training for new managers.

-1. Workplace Observation - Managers observe employee’s professional behavior in action.
+- Workplace Observation - Managers observe employee’s professional behavior in action.
 Although there have been concerns about its reliability, observation has emerged as one of the most valid employee evaluation methods.
-This type of employee feedback is probably more common in call center settings, where employee behavior is easy to observe and harder in office settings.
+This type of employee feedback is probably more common in call center settings, where employee behavior is easy to observe even for remote workers – through calling software.
+In contrast, it can be more challenging in traditional office settings.

 The importance of employee feedback in performance management